 Listen in to hear about her favorite pens that come in seasonal colors (Oooh yes!) and why going outside helps her clear her mind.
 You really won’t be sorry you joined us for this episode and you will have a new podcast to add to your list in Letters to My Daughters because you will want more of Susie!

-You can hear the episode with Susie Davis here.
+You can hear the episode with Susie Davis on iTunes here.

 Here are some specifics you heard mentioned on the show:

 Kristin Schell – the other woman Krista met with Susie at a writer’s conference.